 Pay Close Attention to Context & Details

-When attempting challenges it is important that you pay close attention to the work order chat, challenge scenario, and additional information sections.
+When attempting challenges it is important that you pay close attention to the meeting notes, challenge scenario, and additional information sections.
 All of these sections include important details that are almost always necessary to complete the challenge properly.
 In the actual workforce, details of your work will be incredibly important and will often be given to you by peers, customers, or superiors.

 Test Your Solutions

 Your objective is to deliver the right solution, not just get the checks from red to green.
 When a challenge wants you to do something like "Open port 80 on the firewall of VM X", and you make modifications to a configuration that you believe will solve that issue do not just assume that you have solved the issue.
 Test it!
 Try to access something on that port.
 If you have successfully tested your solution and the check still does not change to green open a Challenge Bug Report Ticket so we can look into it.
 When submitting Challenge Bug Reports, please include your tests and any relevant screenshots.

 While we do not advocate you just get a solution from your peers, if your curator allows it, we do suggest asking them for assistance or guidance.
 In the workforce, you will likely have peers and asking for assistance or guidance is far from uncommon.

 Use the Internet

 The virtual machines almost always have internet access.
 If you don't know how to do something it is VERY likely that information on how to do so is publicly available online.
 Being able to quickly look up and learn new things is quite possibly the most important ability a technical knowledge worker can have, especially in the fast-paced and constantly changing cybersecurity field.